An Indigo Dye Workshop with Flora Arbuthnott

 • 2 parts calcium hydroxide, also known as lime

-She maintains her vat by adding more of this mixture every now and then, and also reclaims the used indigo powder by sifting the rinse water through a muslin so that it can be used again.
+She maintains her vats by adding more of this mixture every now and then, and also reclaims the used indigo powder by sifting the rinse water through a muslin so that it can be used again.
 This is not only great from a sustainability perspective, but also a financial one!
 Indigo does not require a mordant to fix to the fabric, which reduces preparation time and the need for more chemicals.
+The materials still need to be scoured, however.

-After learning some basic shibori techniques with wooden blocks, clamps and pegs, we set about to dipping our fabric in the vat.
-As with dyeing with woad, the fabric is dipped into the vat for a minute, then carefully removed, so that the fabric can oxidise and turn from green ton blue, before dipping any number of further times.
-The resist worked My knitted fabric worked much better than expected, and after a couple of dodgy attempts I began to get the hang of the technique.
+After learning some basic shibori-style techniques with wooden blocks, clamps and pegs, we began to dip our fabric in the vat.
+As with dyeing with woad, the fabric is dipped into the vat for short period of time (about a minute), then carefully removed, so that the fabric can oxidise and turn from green to blue.
+You then keep dipping until you achieve the shade of blue desired.
+The resists worked on my knitted fabric much better than I expected, and after a couple of ‘splodgy’ outcomes, I began to get the hang of the resist technique and produce clearer shapes.

 Burns, R. (2017).
 Indigo Workshop 2.
 (Own Collection)